ThePlax/QuizduellXposed/README.md

 Hooks Quizduell and displays the correct answer by appending "✓" at the end.

-Also appends now a "⊕" at the answer the opponent gave.

-Should work on all Quizduell languanges, tested and developed with the german lite version 3.1.4 from the Google Play Store.
+Should work on all Quizduell languanges, tested and developed with the german version 4.9.1 from the Google Play Store.

-Tested up to the QuizDuell version 4.6.7 and confirmed working.

 ### Prequisites: